UBC-MDS/OlymPulse/README.md

 Being able to access statistics and indicators on the performance of Olympic athletes is of utmost importance in the planning of resources for sports federations, for these institutions it is necessary to understand what are the disciplines that have given the best results to their country and which ones have a great opportunity for improvement.

 As sports fans, knowing the statistics of our favorite athletes and sports is necessary to analyze a game or competition, as well as to be able to chat and debate with other sports enthusiasts.

+## Explore the app

+You can access the deployed app on [shinyapps.io here](https://tetrahydrofuran.shinyapps.io/olympulse/)!

 ## Description